Research in the news

 May 23, 2024

 A new study has revealed that at least 30% of community and social services workers are being underpaid.
-Lead author Associate Professor Natasha Cortis from the Social Policy Research unpacks the report findings and recommendations to address the sector's "systemic" pay violations.
+Lead author Associate Professor Natasha Cortis from the Social Policy Research Centre unpacks the report findings and recommendations to address the sector's "systemic" pay violations.

 ABC News